aliarslan93/SinCryptoAlgorithm/README.md

-# 🌊 Sine Wave Visualizer
+# 🌊 Sine Wave Visualizer ( Crypto Trading Bot)

 This project is a simple and interactive **sine wave visualization tool** built with Python and optionally served via PHP.
 It uses scientific libraries to generate smooth and customizable wave graphs, making it useful for learning, experimentation, and basic signal visualization.

-## 📌 Overview
+## 📌 Overview (Ai trading bot)

-The application plots sine waves with extended cycles and clearly defined intersection points.
-It demonstrates how mathematical wave functions can be visualized programmatically and optionally displayed in a web environment.
+The application visualizes sine waves with extended cycles and clearly defined intersection points, demonstrating how mathematical wave functions can be generated and displayed programmatically.
+It highlights the integration of mathematical modeling with software development, enabling both analytical insight and interactive visualization, including optional rendering in a web environment.

+In addition, I developed a smart investment system powered by artificial intelligence.
+This system analyzes data, identifies patterns, and generates insights to support more informed financial decision-making.

 ## 🚀 Features